AutopilotPi/AutoPilotPi-Hardware/README.md

 # PiPX4-V3s-Hardware

 Hi, this project aims to run PX4 on linux.
-While if we directly use the SBC(single board computer, such as rasberrypi, orangepi and so on) to run PX4, it seems a bit overkill, because the large part of peripherals on the SBC is not necessary for flight controller, and these aslo bring weight for our planes.
+While if we directly use the SBC(single board computer, such as raspberrypi, orangepi and so on) to run PX4, it seems a bit overkill, because the large part of peripherals on the SBC is not necessary for flight controller, and these aslo bring weight for our planes.
 And also, the SBCs lack the sensors used by PX4, we need to connect them by wires, which is very very ugly.